tjwaterman99/tjwaterman99/docs/favorites.md

 By Dan Luu.

-As the author says in the first line - this sounds elitist, and maybe even condescending (and it's certainly click-baity).
+The article's title sounds elitist and condescending, and the author says essentially that on the first line.

 But the point of the article is actually the opposite: anyone that puts sustained, focused effort on improving can reach a comparatively rare ability.